cocoing/BasicPython/README.md

 # Beginner
-This is my progress of learning python programing.
+These are my code files of learning python programing as a beginner.
 # Usage

 # Coverage